-Design Option Description Determination Rationale Design options to Design options to be evaluated in detail in the Final EIR/EIS Viaduct to Scott Blvd.
+Design Option Description Determination Rationale Design options to be evaluated in detail in the Dra aft EIR/EIS Viaduct to Scott Blvd.
 Viaduct from south of Tamien Station to SR 87/I-280, Diridon Station arrival and departure, and then north to Scott Blvd To be evaluated in detail in EIR/EIS This option is potentially practicable and is carried forward for further analysis because it meets the project's purpose and need; minimizes effects by staying predominantly within existing transportation corridor rights-of-way; and does not have the logistical, feasibility, and cost issues associated with the alignment options being withdrawn.
 Viaduct to I-880 Viaduct from south of Tamien Station to SR 87/I-280, Diridon Station arrival and departure, and then north to I- 880 and at-grade to Scott Blvd To be evaluated in detail in EIR/EIS This option is potentially practicable and is carried forward for further analysis because it meets the project's purpose and need; minimizes effects by staying predominantly within existing transportation corridor rights-of-way; and does not have the logistical, feasibility, and cost issues associated with the alignment options being withdrawn.
 This option would entail a shorter viaduct than the Viaduct to Scott Blvd option, which would reduce visual effects but would require other changes in construction.
 Blended, At- Grade Blended, at-grade from south of Tamien Station to Scott Blvd To be evaluated in detail in EIR/EIS This option is potentially practicable and is carried forward for further analysis because it meets the project's purpose and need; minimizes effects by staying predominantly within existing railroad rights-of-way; and does not have the logistical, feasibility, and cost issues associated with the alignment options being withdrawn.
 This option would entail blended at-grade operation, which would be a least-cost option.
-Design options w Design options withdrawn from further consideration Refined Program Alignment (RPA) Aerial structure from Diridon Station to south of West Virginia St, then at-grade alignment along Caltrain Corridor with two additional tracks for HSR, then to an Withdrawn in the PAA and the 2013 Checkpoint B document.
+Design options w ithdrawn from further considera tion Refined Program Alignment (RPA) Aerial structure from Diridon Station to south of West Virginia St, then at-grade alignment along Caltrain Corridor with two additional tracks for HSR, then to an elevated structure crossing SR 87, continuing south within the SR 87 and Caltrain ROW Withdrawn in the PAA and the 2013 Checkpoint B document.
 Withdrawn from further analysis because of greater effects on historic properties than the design options being carried forward, and could also affect additional residential properties.
 In addition, comparatively greater significant community effects could result from substantial noise, visual, vibration, traffic congestion and circulation, property value, and construction disruption impacts.